Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Maine

-Maine has one of the prettiest and most popular Lithuanian locations in the USA: the Lithuanian monastery and park in Kennebunk resort.
+Maine has one of the prettiest and most popular Lithuanian locations in the USA: the Lithuanian Monastery and park in Kennebunk resort.
 Moreover, there is some historic pre-WW1 Lithuanian heritage in the Rumford/Lewiston area further north, as well as a Lithuanian sculpture park up north.

 A chapel for those died for Lithuanian freedom glowing in the night at the Kennebunk Lithuanian park